Peter Coad: Biography

 From about 2000 to 2004 Coad was editor-in-chief of the Coad Series of books from Prentice Hall.
 This series of books were in the field of software development.

 Coad became senior vice president and chief strategist of Borland Software Corp. when Borland bought TogetherSoft in January 2003.
 Coad left Borland before the end of 2003 and turned his attention to interests outside of the software development field, especially simplified teaching techniques for learning to read The Bible in its original languages.

-Coad is co-founder of TheBible.org, a nonprofit developer of the Parallel Plus® Bible-study app (iOS, Android, web), where he serves as president, 2004–present.
+Since 2004, Peter Coad leads a small team, inventing and developing the "Parallel Plus® Bible-study app."
+Coad and team focus on user experiences that encourage best study practices.

 Coad and his spouse, Judy, have been married since 1978.